-Expert custom fitting of both ski and snowboard boots, custom-made footbeds, stance alignment, heat moulding of factory liners as well as Zipfit and Intuition liners.
+Expert custom fitting of both ski and snowboard boots, custom-made footbeds, stance alignment, heat moulding of factory liners including the Atomic Mimic liner, as well as Zipfit and Intuition liners.

 We stock all the major brands that fit every foot shape, from low instep narrow long feet to that extra high instep and super wide forefoot, we have boots that will work for you.

 Paul was the first person to be awarded the Australian snow sports industries “Best boot fitter” award in 2013, since then he has been runner-up the following two years that it was awarded, after working on boot fitting for more than 40 years, Paul has almost seen it all, and knows how to fix those difficult problems with boots.

 Boot fitting is by appointment only, please email or phone Paul to book at a suitable time.

 We offer a lifetime of free adjustments, to the original purchaser, of any boot we sell, we will boot stretch, grind, pad out and do any adjustment required to the liner or shell, to make a boot we have sold as comfortable and as firm as possible, all at no charge, for the labour, some parts such as footbeds may require payment.

 A good boot fitter will spend time with you, making sure you get the right size boot.
 They will remove the liner from the shell and, with your foot inside the shell, check the shell size to your foot.
 I also use a Pedoscope to have a good look at the bottom of the foot when bearing full load, as this tells me a lot about the foot shape.
 At the same time, I can check for pronation, supination and arch height.

 When getting new boots, go with a thin sock as all boots loosen up.
 If you try on new boots with a thick sock, you will need to buy new boots again much sooner when they loosen up.
 You will also likely have problems such as shin bang and black toenails.